AdonayTeshome/cc-node/README.md

 This project is for the development of a robust, small microservice implementation of a trading and accounting platform for the Credit Commons that is built for federation.

-## Licensing

-At present, this project is private and not licensed for use by third parties.

-This is obviously a temporary condition.
-Discussions around appropriate licensing and open-sourcing conditions are under way in the [Commons, assets, Licenses, Governance](https://www.loomio.org/d/9fYiuUGT/commons-assets-licenses-governance) thread on the Loomio associated with the affiliated [Open Credit Network](http://opencredit.network).

-See also the statement in the  [Credit Commons org project](https://gitlab.com/credit-commons-software-stack/credit-commons-org/tree/master#seed-governance)

 ## WHAT WE HAVE
 1. A granular specification for the core trading and accounting function
    - [technology agnostic](https://gitlab.com/credit-commons-software-stack/credit-commons-microservices/-/blob/master/docs/Accounting_TradeEngine_Fundamentals.md)